yoshifumi4423/react-native-use-health-kit/CONTRIBUTING.md

 ```

 To edit the Objective-C or Swift files, open `example/ios/UseHealthKitExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-use-health-kit`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-use-health-kit` under `Android`.

 ### Commit message convention